open2b/scriggo-site/site/templates/switch-from-jinja-to-scriggo.md

 {{ "Hello " ~ name ~ "!" }}
 ```

-In Scriggo this can be achieved using a builtin function like `sprintf`:
+In Scriggo this can be achieved using a built-in function like `sprintf`:

 ```scriggo
 {% var name = "FooBar" %}